gvwilson/thirdbit/src/fiction/iffy/index.md

 She toppled over the edge of the pier and into the harbor.

-Wales grabbed Iffy and pulled her back around the corner as a pair of drones shed their gossamer wings and plummeted toward the railgun.
+Wales grabbed Iffy and pulled her back around the corner as a pair of drones folded their gossamer wings and plummeted toward the railgun.
 Iffy heard a *crack!* as the railgun shot one of them down and then a crash as the other one hit it.
 "Affin' hell," she whispered,